zaqk/weird-for-loop-optimizations/README.md

 increment1 : The new cheaper version of the meta

-increment2 : new cheaper version optimized even further using += instead of ++ to save even more gas
+increment2 : identical to increment2 but optimized even further using += instead of ++ to save even more gas

 ## UPDATE